CodeNow/devops-scripts/ansible/roles/vault/additional-files/user-vault/README.md

 # Configuring Vault

-Vault is specifically setup to be manually setup.
+Vault is specifically designed to be manually setup.
 This is not automated for a reason.

 ```
 kubectl port-forward INSTERT_VAULT_ID 8300:8200